 But we don’t all have the set of skills required to enter politics or to become a CEO of a big company.
 The question remains: can we still make the world a better place?

-Inspiration is your key to make the world a better place
+Why inspiration is so important to make the world a better place

 Even though you don’t have the power to single-handedly abolish racism, solve income inequality or clean the great pacific garbage patch, you do have the power to inspire others.